josoriora/solid-swift/README.md

 let timer = Timer()

 timer.register(timeout: 30, client: timedDoor) // This code makes sense
-//timer.register(timeout: 30, client: normalDoor) This whole line now it does not compile
+//timer.register(timeout: 30, client: normalDoor) This whole line it does not compile now
 ```

+By separating interfaces NormalDoor implements what it needs in the same case as TimedDoor.

 ## Dependeny inversion Principle: